akpe2003/csharp/README.md

 # csharp
-This is repository is all about the programming in csharp
+This repository is all about the programming in csharp with lost and lots of examples using Console Based Applications.